 7

-Inside, the touchscreen commands all of your attention.
-It’s big – dominating, in fact, at nearly 15in, filling the centre console and then some.
-And it has the novel feature of being able to be tilted at different angles to reveal extra storage.
+Inside, the touchscreen commands your attention.
+At nearly 15in, it dominates the centre console and then some.
+It also has the novel feature of being able to be tilted at different angles to reveal extra storage at its base and to counter the occasional sunlight reflection these screens are vulnerable to.

-The resolution of the screen is excellent and the graphics clear, yet it shares an unwelcome trait with the Volkswagen Group MEB cars in being tricky to navigate once you get beyond the initial menu screen and want anything more than a simple function.
-The sat-nav voice asking me to make a U-turn will be an earworm forever more, as I couldn’t find a volume button to turn it off.
+The resolution of the screen is also excellent and the graphics are crisp, yet it shares an unwelcome trait with earlier Volkswagen Group MEB cars in being tricky to navigate once you get beyond the initial menu screen and want anything more than a simple function.

 ENGINES & PERFORMANCE